franneck94/HelperBox/docs/Mainteam.md

 # Mesmer Helper

-- If a player is on Mesmer
-    - Spike Set Button
-        - Casts Wastrel's Demise and Wastrel's Worry on target

 - The following enemies are displayed in the table whenever their distance is less than 1500
     - Nearby Aatxe
         - Target Button